ardugnome/N1MM_ESP32_UDP/readme.md

 (Can be configured as a standalone wireless antenna switch with additional hardware.)

+Uses the original Ameriton 12vAC power supply that was packaged with the RCS-4 switch.

-ESP-32 DEVKIT board 30 pin minimum.
+ESP-32 DEVKIT board 30 or 36 pin.

-4 relay board with low trigger current, 2-4 mA to drive them from the ESP32 pins directly.
+4 relay board (5V) with low trigger current, 2-4 mA to be driven from the ESP32 pins directly.

 OLED SSD1306 0.96 in.
 128x64 display, also works with 0.91in 128x32

 OLED 3D printed screen cover, plastic, or machine your own.

-Enclosure, mine is from Jameco
+Metal or plastic, enclosure, mine is from Jameco.

 Four position rotary switch or encoder (if you choose the encoder you have to code your own code)

-Two SO239 panel mount connectors
+Two SO239 panel mount connectors.

-Two SPST miniature switches
+Two SPST miniature switches.

 Dc/Dc converter preferred,  or 7-9v regulator with a proper heatsink!!!

-Disc and electrolitic capacitors, diodes, rf choke, fuse, etc. per original RCS-4 schematic (we re-create the power supply from the original Ameriton x
+Disc and electrolitic capacitors, diodes, rf choke, fuse, etc. per original RCS-4 schematic (we re-create the power supply (12vAC, -12vDC and +12vDC) from the original Ameriton
 Controller)

 Standoffs, screws, pcb headers wires and related mounting hardware.